-We applied certain limited procedures to Management’s Discussion and Analysis, budgetary comparison information, the Schedules of School District’s Contributions – NYSLRS and NYSTRS Pension Plans, the Schedules of the School District’s Proportionate Share of the Net Pension (Asset) Liability, and the Schedule of Changes in the School District’s Total OPEB Liability and Related Ratios, which are required supplementary information (RSI) that supplements the basic financial statements.
+We applied certain limited procedures to Management’s Discussion and Analysis, budgetary comparison information, the Schedule of Changes in the School District’s Total OPEB Liability and Related Ratios, the Schedule of School District’s Contributions – NYSLRS and NYSTRS Pension Plans, and the Schedule of the School District’s Proportionate Share of the Net Pension Asset/Liability, which are required supplementary information (RSI) that supplements the basic financial statements.
 Our procedures consisted of inquiries of management regarding the methods of preparing the information and comparing the information for consistency with management’s responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We did not audit the RSI and do not express an opinion or provide any assurance on the RSI.

 We were engaged to report on the Schedules of Change from Adopted Budget to Final Budget and the Real Property Tax Limit, Schedule of Project Expenditures – Capital Projects Fund, Schedule of Net Investment in Capital Assets, and the Schedule of Expenditures of Federal Awards, which accompany the financial statements but are not RSI.
 With respect to this supplementary information, we made certain inquiries of management and evaluated the form, content, and methods of preparing the information to determine that the information complies with accounting principles generally accepted in the United States of America, the method of preparing it has not changed from the prior period, and the information is appropriate and complete in relation to our audit of the financial statements.
 We compared and reconciled the supplementary information to the underlying accounting records used to prepare the financial statements or to the financial statements themselves.